-percent of the credit amount, including an advance payment of 20 percent.
-The proposed additional credit will cover a financing gap of US\$300 million due to significant expenditure of credit, achieved by year two verification.
-The AF will allow the GoT to scale up the activities to cover more villages in the same program areas.
+US\$150 million due to significant expenditure of credit, expected to be achieved by year two verification.
+Based on initial reporting and implementation experience, the verification process is expected to lead to the disbursement of most, if not all, of the remaining credit.
+It will also allow the GoT to scale up the activities to cover more villages in the same program areas.
 The GoT is committed to increasing counterpart funding and has provided US\$140 million to date.
-The closingdate will be extended from July 31, 2024, to July 31, 2025, to allow the program to achieve its objectives fully (including the increased targets as a results of the AF).
-The project objectives remain unchanged, and implementation arrangements will reflect recent organizational changes.
-There will be continuity of the World Bank's safeguards policies from the original credit to the AF.
-The AF does not trigger any new safeguardpolicies and will retain the Category B rating of the parent program.
+The closing date will be extended from July 31, 2024, to July 31, 2025, to allow the program to achieve its objectives fully (including the increased targets as a results of the AF).
+The project objectives and implementation arrangements remain unchanged, and there will be continuity of the World Bank's safeguards policies from the original credit to the AF.
+The AF does not trigger any new safeguard policies and will retain the Category B rating of the parent program.

-2.1.2 The Program development objective (PDO) is to increase access to rural water supply and sanitation (WSS) services in participating districts and strengthen the capacity of selected sector institutions to sustain service delivery.
+2.1.3 The Program development objective (PDO) is to increase access to rural water supply and sanitation (WSS) services in participating districts and strengthen the capacity of selected sector institutions to sustain service delivery.
 The AF will continue to focus on three results areas.
 Results Area 1 (US\$105 million) is providing increased access of well-designed, properly constructed, and well-managed rural water supply services (both new and rehabilitated) and sustaining existing water points to ensure they remain functional and provide adequate service levels (DLI #1&2).
 Results Area 2 (US\$75 million) is measuring the increased access to improved sanitation services in rural areas through promotion of hygiene practices and improved sanitation at household level, construction and rehabilitation of institutional water, sanitation, and hygiene (WASH) facilities at primary schools and health care facilities, and achievement and sustainability of Community-Wide Sanitation (DLI #3, 4, and 5).
 Results Area 3 (US\$150 million) strengthens the capacity of sector institutions to improve service delivery in rural areas through better data management for reporting and decision-making, strengthening of technical and financial capacities of CBWSOs, and establishment and operationalization of RUWASA (DLI #6, 7, and 8).
 The Program also has an Investment Project Financing (IPF) component (US\$20 million) to provide technical support to address capacity gaps and institutional deficiencies.
 However, the AF will not be used for the IPF.